idityaGE/Projects/paytm/README.md

     npm run dev
     ```

-Now you can access the Paytm project locally by opening your web browser and visiting the appropriate URL.
+Once you have set up the project locally, you can start contributing to the project by making changes and submitting pull requests.
+Make sure to follow the coding standards and guidelines while contributing.